Dale McMullin

 Dale McMullin (born March 13, 1955) is a Canadian former ice hockey player.
 McMullin was born in Procter, British Columbia, but grew up in Nelson, British Columbia.

-McMullin played at junior level with the Brandon Wheat Kings at scored over 100 points in a season twice.
+McMullin played at the junior level with the Brandon Wheat Kings at scored over 100 points in a season twice.
 He was drafted 116th overall in the 1975 NHL Amateur Draft by the Atlanta Flames and 95th overall in the 1975 WHA Amateur Draft by the Phoenix Roadrunners.
 He however never played in the National Hockey League and played just one game in the World Hockey Association for the Edmonton Oilers.